 This information should not be interpreted as financial, tax or legal advice.
 Mortgage and loan rates are subject to change.

-Categories: buy to let mortgages | let to buy | guides | property investment guides
+Categories: guides | buy to let mortgage guides | property investment guides | commercial mortgage guides | bridging loan guides

 Avoid over-inflating buy to let property values

-In many cases, remortgage applicants are aiming for a specific deal or LTV (loan-to-value) band.
+In many cases, applicants are aiming for a specific deal or LTV (loan-to-value) band.
 It is reasonable to assume that they would therefore push for as optimistic a valuation as possible.

-Buy to let mortgage lenders’ interests, however, are not always aligned.
+Lenders’ interests, however, are not always aligned.
 Their chief concern is to minimise risk, and valuers instructed by lenders are more concerned with limiting their employers’ exposure.

-Why are buy to let lender valuations often more conservative?
+Why are lender valuations often more conservative?

 If a lender agreed to lend on a property that had been over-valued, they would be at greater risk of making a loss if they needed to repossess and sell the asset.